EKozlakov/CPE322A-D6/lab4/readme.md

 To be updated.
 Currently encountering issue where cpu, memory, and date time data cannot be retrieved due to an error online 31 of `views.py` file.
 However, Django REST server and other components seems to launc hand operate fine.
 Offending line is screenshotted below.
 ![errorline.jpg](lab4images/errorline.jpg)

+### Flask
+Will be completed once 'MyCPU' is completed and reported on.